Luise Duttenhofer: Marriage and voyage to Rome

 On 27 July 1804, she married her cousin, the engraver Christian Friedrich Traugott Duttenhofer (1778–1846).
 He also came from a Protestant background: his father was the prelate (and later superintendent) of Heilbronn, Christian Friedrich Duttenhofer, while his mother Johanna Christiana née Hummel was a sister of Luise's father.
 Christian Duttenhofer had studied art at the Dresden Academy of Fine Arts under Johann Christian Klengel and at the Academy of Fine Arts Vienna.
-After the wedding, the couple travelled to Rome, where they stayed for 18 months, meeting many German artists including Joseph Anton Koch, Gottlieb Schick, Johann Christian Reinhart, Johann Martin Wagner and Angelica Kauffman.
+After the wedding, the couple travelled to Rome, where they stayed for 18 months, meeting many German artists, including Joseph Anton Koch, Gottlieb Schick, Johann Christian Reinhart, Johann Martin Wagner and Angelica Kauffman.
 Besides the interaction with these artists, another influence on Duttenhofer's art was the experience of classical antiquity as well as the Italian Renaissance.
 In 1805, the first child of the Duttenhofers was born, the son Carl Aurel, but he died soon after birth.
 Luise Duttenhofer made two papercuts documenting the experience, one showing herself in bed while little gnomes carry away her infant son, another one of her son's corpse on a bier.

 Life in Stuttgart

 Duttenhofer and her husband moved to Stuttgart in 1805 or 1806, where Christian Duttenhofer worked as an engraver.
 He did not produce his own artwork, but made reproductions of the work of other artists.
 In contrast, Luise Duttenhofer was creative and original in her paper cutting.
 She was supported by Johann Heinrich von Dannecker, a sculptor in whose workshop she made drawings based on his collection of copies of antiques that included copies of artwork brought to Paris by Napoleon as well as copies of the Parthenon Marbles.
 The central meeting point of the Stuttgart Bildungsbürgertum was the house of August von Hartmann (later of his son-in-law Georg Reinbeck), where Duttenhofer was in contact with many local intellectuals as well as visitors including Jean Paul and Johann Wolfgang von Goethe.
 Her local friends included the poet Karl Mayer, the Morgenblatt editor Friedrich Haug and the art historian Ludwig von Schorn.
+She influenced the papercutting artist Claire von Greyerz, whose work includes similar embossing techniques to Duttenhofer's, and the two women swapped papercuts.
+They may have met when von Greyerz stayed with Karl Mayer in 1813.

 Duttenhofer had six further children in Stuttgart, with three of them reaching adulthood: Marie Luise (1807–1839), Friedrich Martin (1810–1859) and Anton Raphael (1812–1843).
 The three youngest children all died early: Peter Alexis (1814–1815), Cornelie Georgine (1816–1816) and Emil Georg Albert (1818–1819).

 From November 1828, Duttenhofer, her husband and two of the children spent a few months in Munich, where she made drawings from works in various galleries and collections.
 She died shortly after her return to Stuttgart, on 16 May 1829.